 Climate change is the defining issue of our generation and the construction industry will play a pivotal role in leading the collective global community towards carbon emissions reduction.
 Carbon reduction is no longer a choice or an impossibility, it is a necessity.

-Judging economic value under the lense of shareholder value the benefits to becoming greener are becoming clear.
-The rise of ESG (Environmental, Social and Governance) investing since 2005 has been significant (source).
-Today ESG investing is estimated at $20 trillion or ¼ of all professionally managed assets.
+Judging economic value under the lens of shareholder value the benefits to becoming greener are becoming clear.
+The rise of ESG (Environmental, Social and Governance) investing since 2005 has been significant: Total assets under management is expected to exceed $50 trillion by 2025.
 In addition, some studies estimate that stocks in sustainable companies significantly outperform their non-sustainable peers.
-This reflects a wider and growing buyer trend wherein 2014 55% of consumers will pay extra based on positive environmental or social impacts.
+This reflects a wider and growing buyer trend wherein one-third of investors find sustainability to be an important aspect of a fund.

 A fully decarbonized sector could reduce almost half of all carbon emissions into the atmosphere.
 So where do we currently stand in meeting this goal?
-If we look at final energy demand in buildings from 2017 to 2018, the demand rose by 1% and 7% from 2010 (source).
 Population growth can be attributed to a large increase in demand.
 And, as our global population approaches 10 billion, the international building stock is expected to double.
 Unless our sector changes dramatically in how it operates, this growth will consume vast amounts of natural resources and could contribute to an expected doubling of the global consumption of raw materials.

 Before we dive any deeper, there are two key categories of carbon emissions we need to understand: